 Electric vehicles have become ever more popular, mainly due to the governments ‘plug-in grant’; however, could advances in diesel technology mean that fuel triumphs in the eco-vehicle battle?

-It’s no secret that we Brits are far from buying into the electric van zeal and are far more comfortable with the familiarity of petrol and diesel.
-However, improvements to diesel engine efficiency for commercial vehicles would eclipse the economic efficiency of electric vans according to a major manufacturer.
+Improvements to diesel engine efficiency for commercial vehicles could eclipse the economic efficiency of electric vans according to a major vehicle manufacturer.

 Managing director at Mercedes-Benz Vans, Steven Bridge considers that technology used in van diesel engines has significantly advanced over recent years; many manufacturers are adopting fuel-saving features that are currently available in cars.

 Bridge said: “Even if we give them [electric vehicles], they wouldn’t want them”.